myspaghetti/macos-virtualbox/README.md

 ## Semi-automatic installer of macOS on VirtualBox

-### Supports macOS Mojave (10.14) and High Sierra (10.13)
-### macOS Catalina 10.15.2 fails to boot on VirtualBox as of the date of its release.
-Earlier versions of Catalina work, but they are not currently being distributed by Apple's software update servers, from which the script fetches the installer.

 The script is semi-automatic and requires a little user interaction.
 A default fresh install only requires the user to sit patiently and, ten times, press enter when prompted.

-The goal of the script is to allow for a very easy installation without any closed-source additions or extra bootloaders.
+The script doesn't install any closed-source additions or extra bootloaders.
 Tested on Cygwin.
 Works on macOS and WSL, should work on most Linux distros.

+### The script supports macOS Mojave (10.14) and High Sierra (10.13)
+### macOS Catalina 10.15.2 fails to boot on VirtualBox as of the date of its release.
+Earlier versions of Catalina work, but they are not currently being distributed by Apple's software update servers, from which the script fetches the installer.

 ## Documentation
 Documentation can be viewed by executing the command `./macos-guest-virtualbox.sh documentation`